Unemployment Benefits Germany + Bonus Info

 Yes, the government will consider your unemployment benefit as your regular wage and therefore, deductions will be made.
 Once your benefit payment is calculated, the government will deduct the social security contribution and taxes from it.
 After this deduction, this payment will be sent to your bank account.
 Following are the deductions that will take place before you receive the final amount.

-Social security contributions% Of benefit deducted
+Social security contributions % Of benefit deducted

-Long-term care insurance1525%
+Long-term care insurance 1525%

 Income tax

-Statutory health insurance7.3% – 8.2%
+Statutory health insurance 7.3% – 8.2%

 When Unemployment benefit is suspended for 3 months ?
 [Sperrzeit]